The Olympic Games is set to take place in Tokyo, Japan in July as it stands.

 Bigger things await for Taylor, who is now signed to Bob Arum’s Top Rank.

-The ‘Tartan Tornado’ has also been linked to future showdowns with Mikey Garcia and Terence Crawford.
+The ‘Tartan Tornado’ has been linked to future showdowns with Mikey Garcia and Terence Crawford.

 The Brit was eliminated in the last-eight by Irish superstar Katie Taylor - today’s undisputed lightweight champion.
 A silver medal followed for Jonas in the 2014 European Championships and in 2017, she decided to join 2015 Ring Magazine Trainer of the Year Joe Gallagher.

 She then went on to fight at the 2016 Olympics before linking up with Peter Fury.
 The ‘Silent Assassin’ is the only boxer to have inflicted a defeat to Claressa Shields.
-She is currently undefeated at 9-0 and is the WBO light heavyweight champion.
+She is currently undefeated at 10-0 and the WBO light heavyweight champion.

 After representing Team GB at the WSB (World Series of Boxing) and the 2014 Commonwealth Games, Selby made his professional debut in 2015.

 Stalker captained Team GB to their most successful Olympic Games in history.
-His quarter-final finish didn’t do him justice with the judges robbing Stalker from progressing into the semi-finals.
+His quarter-final finish didn’t do him justice with the judges robbing Stalker of a semi-final spot.
 He was instantly snapped up by Hearn and made his professional debut in 2013 and started off well with a 7-0 record.

 However, a defeat to Jack Catterall, a winless trilogy against Craig Evans and a final defeat to Sean Dodd saw him call time on his career with a disappointing 12-3-3 record.
 He is now working for the ever-expanding MTK Global as their Scout and Matchmaker and is on the look-out for the best pool of talent in the UK.